 Rev. Piper will begin a public speaking tour starting 2016 as his schedule will allow.
 You can message him on his Facebook page https://www.facebook.com/BealeCipherDecoded

-First Name To Be Released Of Page #3 Peter Fitch of the 30
+The first Name To Be Released Of Page #3 Peter Fitch one name mentioned in the decoded ciphers.

-There was a french scholar in 1770 who put together about 300 men, 500 horses, and mules in New Orleans; who then made their way up northwest.
+There was a French scholar in 1770 who put together about 300 men, 500 horses, and mules in New Orleans; who then made their way up northwest.
 They found gold in the area what is now the town of Summitville, CO.
 It is said that most of them died at the hands of Indians indigenous to the area.
 As they were going back to New Orleans to regroup, they hid the gold at the site of the where they had previously found it.
 It is said that it took around one week to move all of the gold to the site that they were to hide it.

 It is said to be the biggest cache of gold in the US.

 Remy Ledoux gained funds from Governor Carondelet, at the time just a Baron, 1780 in New Orleans.
 He took 40 men with him and ended in around the same area as the party from 1770, and had traveled from that point to what is now called Treasure Mountain today.
 Many of them were killed yet again, with only a few left to make it back to St Louis.
-They had worked the same gold field for about 5 years before returning to St.Louis in fear for there lives.
+They had worked the same gold field for about 5 years before returning to St.Louis in fear for their lives.
 In their haste to leave, the group decided to leave all of the gold in the shaft in which they had found it.
 The amount of gold left was smaller than the previous cache.
 Remy created 2 maps before he and one other became only to survive the trip back from Treasure Mountain to St. Louis, he being the only one to come home to New Orleans.
 It is estimated that at the time, the gold hidden was worth up to 33 million dollars.